evoluteur/evolutility-server-node/README.md

 #### Formatting

 By default all APIs return data in JSON format.
-This API call allows to request data in CSV format (export to Excel).
-This feature is using [csv-express](https://github.com/jczaplew/csv-express).
+Add `format=csv` to export data as CSV (Excel-compatible).

 ```
 GET /{model.id}?format=csv